jammer-sysops/adbusters-website-2025/src/content/articles/makesecrecytaboo.md

 ‍

 When people feel empowered, they behave differently.
-The psychological power balance between top & bottom of society is shattered.
+The psychological power balance between top &amp; bottom of society is shattered.

 ‍